Data Protection Policy

 In order to work effectively Tredworth Junior School has to collect and use information about people with whom it works.
 This may include (past, present and future) pupils, parents, teachers, trustees, members of the public, contractors and suppliers.
 In addition we may be required by law to collect and use information in order to comply with the requirements of central government.

-This documents sets out the principles of data protection, our responsibilities, the access rights of individuals as well as information sharing and complaints.
+This documents sets out the principles of data protection, our responsibilities, and the access rights of individuals, as well as information sharing and complaints.

 2. Scope/ Our Commitment

 This policy applies to all staff, governors, contractors, agents, representatives and temporary staff, working for or on behalf of the School.
 The requirements of this policy are mandatory for all of these parties.